-However, it is not the direct product of a finite group and a hyperbolic group whose reduced $C^*$ algebra has unique trace up to scalar multiples, because the only elements of finite order in $G$ are $a$ and $a^2$, so if $G$ were such a direct product, it would be $\zz/3\zz \times G_1$ for some hyperbolic group $G_1$.
-But in that case, $a$ would not be conjugate to $a^2$. \end{example}
+However, it is not the direct product of a finite group and a hyperbolic group whose reduced $C^*$-algebra has unique trace, because the only elements of finite order in $G$ are $a$ and $a^2$; ergo, if $G$ were such a direct product, it would be $\zz/3\zz \times G_1$ for some hyperbolic group $G_1$, but in that case, $a$ would not be conjugate to $a^2$. \end{example}